Richard Klafki, director, Canadian Rockies Program

 Describe a typical day at work.

-My days involve a mix of juggling day-to-day activities on NCC properties and working with landowners who have conservation agreements in place on their properties, writing funding proposals, catching up with the extensive information needed to do this job well and conducting site visits for all NCC lands throughout the Canadian Rocky Mountains.
+My days involve a mix of juggling day-to-day activities on NCC properties and working with landowners who have conservation agreements in place on their properties, writing funding proposals, catching up with the extensive information needed to do this job well and conducting site visits for all NCC lands throughout the Canadian Rockies program area.

 What are your hobbies/interests outside work?